tiawl/sedjutsu/README.md

 ## Contributing

-If you have other GNU `sed` idea to emulate other utilities:
+If you have any idea to emulate uncovered features coming from standard utilities:
-- you can open a pull request for your script,
+- you can open a pull request with your GNU `sed` script,
 - you can open an issue.
 If I am interested in and have time for, I will go for it.
 Otherwise I will let it opened if someone else is interested to implement your idea.

 ## License